 presence of large number of immature WBCs precursors- myeloblasts or lymphoblasts usually indicates leukemia or lymphoma.

-A severe neutrophilia usually accompanied with left shift.
-It is seen after, in severe infection, burns, following an acute haemolysis or prolonged hypoxia.
+A severe neutrophilia usually accompanied by left shift.
+It is seen after, in severe infection, burns, following acute hemolysis or prolonged hypoxia.

 These are coarse granules seen in neutrophils in cases of severe infection.

-It is characterised by the presence of hypersegmented neutrophils (>5 lobed nucleus).
-It is characteristically seen in megaloblastic anaemia.
+It is characterized by the presence of hypersegmented neutrophils (>5 lobed nucleus).
+It is characteristically seen in megaloblastic anemia.